-The aim of the course is to give engineering students a technical-design knowledge related to the field of HVAC systems and their management.
+The aim of the course is to give engineering students a technical-design and management knowledge related to the field of building-HVAC systems and their management.
 Based on the analysis of the interior microclimate and of the thermal and hygrometric loads, the various types of HVAC and the selection criteria are described from an energy and economic point of view for a system optimization.
 The problems encountered in the design stage and the design and management methodology of HVAC systems are shown.
 The students are required to carry out an exercise, aimed at verifying the capacity to design the different types of conditioning systems.

 Knowledge and understanding:

 - to know the fundamental principles of psychrometry and the thermo-hygrometric characteristics of building envelopes;

 - to know the main components of HVAC systems, to understand their functions and the design techniques;

 - to know the HVAC systems and to understand the design techniques.

 The student must demonstrate that is able:

 - to apply the fundamental principles of psychrometry to the design of building envelopes and HVAC systems;

 - to understand the main issues related to plant components in order to identify the design solutions most suitable to specific applications;

 - to analyze the main characteristics of HVAC systems and to carry out a preliminary design activity.